Phase-4-Projects/Bookium/README.md

  -On a bookclub's page, there is an information snippet including attendees, address, time, decription and name of the host.
 Bookclub pages also include a discussion forum where users can post comments about the bookclub.
  Users have the ability to search for reviews by entering the title of a book

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.

 ## Requirements